Brunvoll to power North Star’s two new CSOVs

 Brunvoll to power North Star’s two new CSOVsWritten by Marine Log Staff

-Brunvoll has entered into an agreement with VARD for the delivery of complete propulsion and maneuvering systems for two Commissioning Service Operation Vessels (CSOVs).
+Brunvoll has entered into an agreement with Vard for the delivery of complete propulsion and maneuvering systems for two Commissioning Service Operation Vessels (CSOVs).
 The owner of these new vessels is North Star.

 Each of the two CSOVs will be equipped, from aft to bow, with two azimuth propulsion thrusters, a retractable azimuth thruster, a tunnel thruster, and a combined retractable azimuth/tunnel thruster.
 Together with Brunvoll’s Propulsion and Thruster Control system, BruCon PTC, this will ensure highly efficient and capable vessels.

-“Choosing Brunvoll’s complete propulsion and maneuvering package for our new CSOVs ensures we deliver ships that are reliable, efficient, and future-ready,” said North Star’s Chief Technology Officer, James Bradford.
+“Choosing Brunvoll’s complete propulsion and maneuvering package for our new CSOVs ensures we deliver ships that are reliable, efficient, and future-ready,” said James Bradford, North Star’s chief technology officer, .
 “This partnership supports our commitment to safe and sustainable operations, providing the flexibility and performance needed to help our clients deliver offshore wind projects successfully.”

 The azimuth propulsion thrusters are equipped with Brunvoll’s latest energy-efficiency innovation, the DL1-nozzle, also known as the “Dragless”.
 While traditional nozzles experience an efficiency drop at transit speeds, the DL1 maintains favorable hydrodynamic characteristics across a broader operating range.